-- An integrated approach to issues of equity and access in higher education.
+An integrated approach to issues of equity and access to higher education.

 “The social justice education component is something that I value most about the HESA program.
 It adds meaning and purpose to the work I'm pursuing and allows me to see the bigger picture.
 Joining a program that would afford me the opportunity to merge theory and practice was essential to my decision to attend USF.” - Amiya Powell-Hodge, Higher Education & Student Affairs Alumna

 The HESA Program at USF seeks individuals who demonstrate an explicit commitment to social justice in higher education and student affairs.
 As such, we undergo a holistic admissions process in our approach to reviewing applicants, which includes consideration of prior academic and life experiences.

 Federal financial aid, state, and university resources are available as funding to newly admitted and current USF School of Education students.

 In order to offset the cost of graduate education tuition, many School of Education courses are offered in the late afternoon and evening, and/or on alternating weekends.
 Most students find they can maintain a full-time job while earning their credential, master or doctoral degree.
 However, if your program requires you to spend time in a classroom (i.e. student teaching) or to complete a fieldwork or traineeship experience, such commitments will interfere with a normal workday.
 Please consult your intended program of study for more information.